minfrin/mod_ical/README.md

   the client is not able to control the Accept header.

+### Timezones

+The default timezone of the calendar can be changed on the fly by providing either an ICalTimezone directive or a "tz" parameter containing the [Olson city] name.

+All date and date-time values in the calendar will be updated to the new timezone appropriately.

+This can be used to ensure that dates published to a web application are consistent regardless of the timezone setting of the backend calendar.

 ### Configuration Directives

+- **ICalTimezone**: Override the timezone on the calendar to the given location, for example Europe/London.

 - **ICalFilter**: Set the filtering to 'none', 'next', 'last', future' or 'past'.
 Defaults to 'past'.